Trump hints US and Mexico on verge of trade agreement amid NAFTA renegotiation - Journal du Cameroun

 The trilateral treaty has been a key target in the US president’s aggressive trade strategy and he has repeatedly threatened to scrap it altogether.

-But after a year of intense negotiations aimed at salvaging the pact, the US and Mexico now appear to be close to a point where Canada can rejoin the talks.
+But after a year of intense negotiations aimed at salvaging the 25-year-old pact that Trump has previously referred to as a “disaster,” the US and Mexico now appear to be close to a point where Canada can rejoin the talks.

 “Our relationship with Mexico is getting closer by the hour,” Trump tweeted.